DBeria/hackrf-student-sdr-lab/README.md

 Student SDR & satellite lab with HackRF One – open learning project.

-Learning software defined radio and satellite reception as a student, using HackRF One and open source tools.
-This repo collects my notes, examples and tutorials so other beginners can follow the same path.
+I am a student teaching myself software defined radio and satellite reception.
+Using HackRF One and open source tools, I want to turn my learning process into something other beginners can reuse.
+This repo collects my notes, examples and tutorials step by step.

 ## Goals